NOC Stands For:

 In terms of responsibilities, the NOC monitors every hop, net flow, server and endpoint attached to an MSP’s client networks.
 They also help to monitor infrastructure capacity and health and make adjustments and decisions to make sure that networks are performing at an optimal rate and that productivity has been organized.

 If anything is flagged by the NOC, depending on the relationship between them and the MSP, the teams can work to solve the issue and help to identify the issue’s origin in order to prevent future problems.

-Is an NOC the same as a Help Desk?
+Is a NOC the same as a Help Desk?

-No, an NOC and a help desk are not interchangeable services.
+No, a NOC and a help desk are not interchangeable services.
 The big difference between the two is that the help desk is where all end-client interaction takes place.

-Simply put, if an end-user is having is having a problem, they contact the help desk.
+Simply put, if an end-user is having a problem, they contact the help desk.
 If the MSP is having a program, they would contact the NOC.